Repair vs Replace AC

 My AC just needs refrigerant — should I just refill it?▼

 No — refrigerant doesn't get 'used up.'
 If you're low, you have a leak.
 Adding refrigerant without fixing the leak is throwing money at it.
-On an R-22 unit, the refrigerant alone can run $150-$200/lb (vs $30/lb for R-410A).
+R-22 refrigerant is also several times more expensive than the modern R-410A or R-454B replacements.
 On a unit over 12 years old with an R-22 leak, replacement is almost always the math.

 How long do AC units last in Utah?▼